Acumen International stands with Ukraine and the country's people. Join us

 With the global economy shifting more and more towards technology, companies are looking for ways to keep up.
 One such solution is the EOR model, which allows companies to outsource work to distant locations without any overhead or bureaucracy.
 This is especially helpful for companies that need to fill positions quickly in multiple locations, as it eliminates the hassle of setting up local entities.

-If you’re looking for a way to tap into the Tanzania ‘s market, a global EOR might be the perfect solution.
+If you’re looking for a way to tap into Tanzania‘s market, a global EOR might be the perfect solution.
 A global Employer of Record is an employee engagement where one company agrees to act as an employer for another company.
 This allows your company to test the waters without taking on all the associated risks and costs of establishing an entity in Tanzania.
 If things go well, the Employer of Record can arrange for its employees to work permanently from that location.
 So what are you waiting for?
 Start exploring this promising new market today!

 The benefits of a Global Employer of Record (EOR) arrangement include: